axelchalon/axelchalon.github.io/0-book-review/_posts/2025-10-20-erotic-mind-jack-morin-summary.md

 - **Every turn-on, past a point, can become a turn-off.** (e.g. anxiety/excitement)
 - **Arousal is the antidote to performance.** Pleasure (through arousal) instead of performance.
 - Attraction + obstacles = excitement. (e.g. physical/geographical/emotional distance, × [sex drive simmer (Sex Talks)]({% link 0-book-review/_posts/2023-06-15-sex-talks-vanessa-marin-summary.md %}#^sex-drive-simmer)) Yearning renews passion. ("The sexual equation") (Obstacles: cf appeal of scarcity — marketing)
-	- Received ambivalence increases excitement.
+	- <a name="^ambivalence"></a>Received ambivalence increases excitement.
 Ambivalence is an obstacle and thereby increases excitement (hence dynamics around playing hard to get; push & pull).
 		- Resolving the other's ambivalence can be seen as a win, a conquest ("search for power").
 	- It's not the ambivalence but the resolution of ambivalence that turns on — overcoming doubt.
 - **Four cornerstones of excitement:** anticipation/longing, naughtiness, overcoming ambivalence, power.